evalyev/MobileViTv3-PyTorch/README.md

 ### MobileViTv3\-S,XS,XXS - easy of use!
-Download the trained MobileViTv3 models from [here](https://github.com/micronDLA/MobileViTv3/releases/tag/v1.0.0) and save model as pt.
+Download the trained MobileViTv3 models from [here](https://github.com/micronDLA/MobileViTv3/releases/tag/v1.0.0) and save model as pt with bash code.
 ```bash
 # Save model as pt
 cd MobileViTv3-v1